Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: Introduction

 \subsection{Contributions}

-To derive a large-signal stability certificate that ensures \emph{scalable} Plug-and-Play (PnP)-properties while addressing the nonlinear nested control loops in \cite{Babak_Set_Point}, this paper reformulates the system as a singularly perturbed problem with time-scale separation, and applies Lyapunov theory to establish Global Exponential Stability (G.E.S.).
+To derive a large-signal stability certificate that ensures \emph{scalable} Plug-and-Play (PnP)-properties while addressing the nonlinear nested control loops in \cite{Babak_Set_Point}, this paper reformulates the system as a singularly perturbed problem with sufficient time-scale separation, and applies Lyapunov theory to establish Global Exponential Stability (G.E.S.).
 This approach is motivated by the methodology presented in \cite{Babak_AC}, where an almost identical control strategy was proposed for AC grids to ensure scalable global asymptotic stability conditions.
-That proof relied on singular perturbation theory (SPT), accommodating scalable stability conditions under reasonable time-scale assumptions for AC grids; i.e., the distributed outer loop exhibits fast behavior while the electrical system operates at a slower time-scale.
-Moreover, our preliminary work in \cite{Poppi_Budapest} extends the theoretical foundation in \cite{Babak_AC} to the DC grid in \cite{Babak_Set_Point}, guaranteeing scalable G.E.S. under similar time-scale assumptions.
-However, a more common practice in DC grids is arguably to operate the system with fast electrical- and inner-loop control dynamics and slower communication-based (outer-loop) control.
-Hence, this paper extends the results in \cite{Poppi_SEST} by applying singular perturbation theory to prove G.E.S. with promising scalable properties, imposing a sufficient time-scale separation between the fast electrical- and inner-loop control system and the slower communication dynamics, and thus preserving a more convenient mathematical structure for using (scalable) Lyapunov arguments \cite{Khalil}.
-To facilitate this, we implement additional modifications to the proposed distributed control strategy in \cite{Babak_Set_Point}.
-In particular, \emph{we saturate the influence of the distributed outer loop controller in the decentralized inner loop}.
-It is worth noting that formulating the system as a singularly perturbed stability problem includes the G.E.S. analysis of the \emph{reduced-system}.
-This result alone--that is, excluding the boundary-layer and interconnection terms--can already be viewed as a more accurate stability analysis of the slow dynamics (distributed control/communication network) as it is being performed under a \emph{quasi-static} electrical model; i.e., without fully neglecting the fast dynamics.
+That proof relied on singular perturbation theory (SPT), accommodating scalable stability conditions under reasonable time-scale assumptions for AC grids; i.e., the distributed outer-loop exhibits fast behavior while the electrical system operates at a slower time-scale.
+Moreover, our preliminary work in \cite{Poppi_J1} extends the theoretical foundation in \cite{Babak_AC} to the DC grid in \cite{Babak_Set_Point}, guaranteeing scalable G.E.S. under similar time-scale assumptions.
+However, given the commonly adopted hierarchical control architectures in DC microgrids, it arguably more reasonable to assume that the outer-loop dynamics (distributed communication-based) operates at a slower time-scale than the inner-loop dynamics (decentralized integral controller and electrical dynamics).
+Accordingly, to facilitate expressing the system as a singularly perturbed problem under this time-scale separation, and subsequently employ Lyapunov arguments to prove G.E.S., we modify the proposed distributed control strategy in \cite{Babak_Set_Point} and advance the result originally introduced in \cite{Poppi_SEST}.
+First, we update our control dynamics in the following ways; 1) we saturate the influence of the distributed outer-loop controller in the decentralized inner-loop to preserve a more convenient mathematical structure, 2) we include a proportional term to improve performance, leading to a PI-like control structure, 3) we introduce a constant leakage in the primary communication state to facilitate large-signal stability guarantees, 4) we include a constant leakage in the decentralized integral controller for the small-signal stability analysis.
+Secondly, the stability proof has been substantially updated to accommodate these modifications, followed by some \emph{practical} parameter-setting guidelines to guarantee G.E.S. and proportional current sharing under both saturated and unsaturated operations.
+Furthermore, the case studies have been extended to empirically validate the theoretical assumptions and parameter settings, as well as to assess the control performance in continuously ensuring voltage containment and convergence to a steady state satisfying proportional current sharing.
+The control framework has also been tested on a radial distribution benchmark system to verify its general applicability and scalability.
+Finally, we conduct a small-signal stability analysis to assess the potential for reducing the conservativeness of the large-signal stability result.